Carme group

+107 irregular moons of Jupiter plotted by semi-major axis and inclination as of April 2026.
+The Carme group is shown as a tight cluster of red-colored points on the left.

-The Carme group is a group of retrograde irregular satellites of Jupiter that follow similar orbits to Carme and are thought to have a common origin.
+The Carme group (or family or cluster; also referred to as the 165° inclination cluster) is a group of retrograde irregular satellites of Jupiter that follow similar orbits to Carme and are thought to have a common origin.
+They are inferred to be collisional fragments leftover from a single break-up shortly after the planet formation period.

-Their semi-major axes (distances from Jupiter) range between 22.7 and 23.6 million km, their orbital inclinations between 164.4° and 164.9°, and their orbital eccentricities between 0.25 and 0.28 (with one exception).
+Their semi-major axes (distances from Jupiter) range between 22.7 and 23.6 million km, their orbital inclinations between 164.3° and 164.9°, and their orbital eccentricities between 0.24 and 0.28.

+The International Astronomical Union (IAU) reserves names ending in -e for all retrograde moons of Jupiter, which includes all those in the Carme group.